 The strategy has the ability to shift out of lower quality areas when needed and invest in high quality debt and/or cash.
-Its asset allocation policy rotates among:

-- 1) low quality debt
+Its asset allocation policy rotates among 1) low quality debt

 - 2) short-term U.S. Treasuries

+- 2) biole certific debt

 - 3) high quality debt